DevAndArtist/RxContainer/README.md

 	<img src="https://img.shields.io/badge/Compatibility-Carthage%20%7C%20CocoaPods-a0a0a0.svg?maxAge=120&style=flat-square"/>
 </p>

 The API is future oriented, which means the following description is already using nested open protocols or default implementation in protocols even if these features are not currently possibble.
-However the module itself is wirtten so that it already behaves like written below.
+However the module itself is written so that it already behaves like written below.

 ##### ContainerViewController: